groovy-tutorial/groovy-tutorial/manuscript/10/10_10_OtherTopics.md

     }

     Number n = 10
-    println n.addSeven()

-    println 20.addSeven()
+    assert 27 == 20.addSeven()

 For more information please refer to the [Metaprogramming](http://docs.groovy-lang.org/latest/html/documentation/#_metaprogramming) section in the Groovy documentation.

 ## Generics
 Generics allow classes, interfaces or methods to adapt to an instance-specified data type.
 You most often see generics used with collections such as Lists and Maps.
-The following uses the diamond notation (`<>`) to indicate that the `nums` list should contain subtypes of `Number`:
+The following snippet uses the diamond notation (`<>`) to indicate that the `nums` list should contain subtypes of `Number`:

     List<Number> nums = [1, 2, 3, 4, 5]